godeploy/MCW-Case-Studies/docs/Cloud-native applications - Case Study.md

 **Outcome**

-Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution.

-Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: Answer the following questions:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?